Francionlj/pyfundamentals-journey/README.md

 ============

-📁 [Chapter 3:
-Introduction to the List
+📁 [Chapter 3: Introduction to the List
 ](./chapter-3)
+- 📄 What is List
 ---

 ## License